 - Arrange for and provide permanent retail service for power that will flow from the Public Utility's system when the Project is not generating.
-Applicant shall coordinate with the Public Utility's customer service group establish a request number and account number. - Provide the Public Utility a Professional Engineer ("PE") stamped maintenance plan for all Applicant facilities.
+Applicant shall coordinate with the Public Utility's customer service group establish a request number and account number. - Provide any construction or backup retail service necessary for the Project. - Provide the Public Utility a Professional Engineer ("PE") stamped maintenance plan for all Applicant facilities.